-Veronica Begonia will grow to be about 12 inches tall at maturity, with a spread of 10 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 8 inches apart.
+Dragone Begonia will grow to be about 12 inches tall at maturity, with a spread of 12 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
-The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 Although it's not a true annual, this plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.